Parent Pay Parent Pay Search this website Open Mobile menu

 • Demonstrate the correct badminton grip and stance.

-• Demonstrate a correct technique for an overhead clear and apply it to an isolated practice.
+• Demonstrate the correct technique for an overhead clear and apply it to an isolated practice.

 • Play competitively, using the basic rules of a game and scoring correctly.

-• Begin to develop an understanding of how to gain an advantage over an opponent.
+• Explain how to gain an advantage over an opponent.

 Cricket

-• Understand the correct bowing technique and stance to ensure a straight bowl.
+• Demonstrate the correct bowing technique and stance to ensure a straight bowl.

-• Understand the correct batting grip and stance, and apply it when facing a bowl.
+• Explain the correct batting grip and stance, and apply it when facing a bowl.

-• Demonstrate how to use a long barrier.
+• Demonstrate how to field a rolling ball coming towards you, using a long barrier technique.

 Rounders

-• Be able to perform simple throwing and catching, varying the speed and length of the pass, both underarm and overarm.
+• Perform basic throwing and catching techniques, varying the speed and length of the pass, both underarm and overarm.

-• Be able to field a rolling ball coming towards, using a long barrier technique.
+• Demonstrate how to field a rolling ball coming towards, using a long barrier technique.

-• Understand and be able to play in a basic game of rounders.
+• Understand the basic rules of a game of rounders.

-• Be able to play in at least 2 different positions in the field.
+• Demonstrate how to play in at least 2 different fielding positions.

 Year 8